 So, here are three sales-building opportunities that will help retailers boost the top-line and cover the added operating costs of fulfilling online orders.

-Limit the depth of assortment offered online
+Limit the depth of assortment offered in Online Grocery

 Delivery and pickup models should be focused on the higher volume products that households depend on week in and week out.

 Based on an earlier initiative with nearly two dozen US store banners, analyzing item-level sales tied to order and household, we found that online customers bought on average only 40 unique SKUs over a four-week period.
 And, from the retailer’s perspective, 95% of online sales are generated from just under 50% of the available SKUs in the store.